Free photo printing offers

-- Keep an eye on delivery prices – It is worth remembering that although the prints you'll receive are free, you're going to have to pay delivery charges (all prices are stated above).
+- Keep an eye on delivery prices – It is worth remembering that although the free prints you'll receive are indeed free, you're going to have to pay delivery charges (all prices are stated above).
 So, if you're splashing out on any larger prints that aren't included in these offers, be sure to choose the service that offers the lowest postage price.

 - 'One address only' rule applies – You'll often find that a lot of these offers will be restricted to one deal per household.
-This means you'll have to make sure you get in there before your flatmates!
-Either that, or kindly ask your parents if you can use their address to get your freebies sent to (and ask them even more kindly if they'll then post the prints on to you).
+This means you'll have to make sure you get in there before your flatmates, or kindly ask your parents if you can use their address to get your freebies sent there (and ask them even more kindly if they'll then post the prints on to you).

 - Instagram filters aren't always the best choice – Remember that although some of your pics might look great on your phone screen with bright Instagram filters, they don't always translate so well into print.
 And, on a similar note, make sure your photos are decent quality too – small or grainy images are likely to look even worse when printed!

 - Sort your photos before uploading – If you're going to be uploading a lot of photos then it's best to sort them all out into different folders beforehand so they're easier to upload.